swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 The right hand side is *fully evaluated* before the assignment occurs.

 Variable names can contain letters, numbers, underscores and periods.
-They cannot start with a number nor contain spaces.
+They cannot start with a number nor contain spaces at all.
 Different people use different conventions for long variable names, these include

   * periods.between.words